-Join David Rivers for an in-depth discussion in this video Touring the user interface, part of Office 365 for Mac: OneNote Essential Training.
+Join David Rivers for an in-depth discussion in this video Touring the user interface, part of OneNote for Mac Essential Training (Office 365).

 - Before we begin to explore the many powerful features…and functions of OneNote 2016 for the Mac,…we should get comfortable in our surroundings.…So let's take a quick tour of the user interface.…You will have had to have launched OneNote.…Now if it's your first time, your screen…is going to look very similar to mine.…If it's not your first time using OneNote,…yours probably looks a little bit different,…but let's start at the very top.…Here we see OneNote on the menu bar with…File, Edit, View, all the way across to Help laid out like…many of the other programs found in the Office Suite.…